Frequently Asked Questions

 How is what you offer different from Diversity & Inclusion Training?

 Diversity & Inclusion training has its place, but is only a stepping-stone in anti-racism and collective liberation.
 Diversity & Inclusion efforts do not always address the culture change needed, and often centre whiteness and the comfort of white, cisgender and non-disabled people.
 What I am offering goes beyond checking boxes of who is in the room.
-I offer support and guidance in the deep personal work of bearing witness to prejudiced implicit biases and our work on the path of liberation.
+I provide support and guidance in the deep personal work of bearing witness to prejudiced implicit biases and our work on the path of liberation.

 What is your accountability network?